 The text on your website, emails, publications, even social network comments define the loyalty to your brand.
 It’s crucial not to ignore the quality of your copywriting.
 In this article, we will discuss the most common copywriting mistakes and how to avoid them.

-- Pointless headers and preheaders
+- Pointless subjects and preheaders

 If your header does not prompt readers to open an email, you are making efforts in vain.
 A bad header can even direct your email to spam or to the trashcan.

-Conclusion: Do not deprive headers and preheaders of meaning, as they are the doorway to your main content.
+Conclusion: Do not deprive subjects and preheaders of meaning, as they are the doorway to your main content.
 Make them clear, concise, and informative.
 This idea works equally well for the rest of your written content.

 - Using clichés and unoriginal content